The Diamond Jubilee: Pageant on the River Thames

 Immense crowds cheered as the barge carrying the Queen sailed past them, showing the unprecedented appreciated and regard Her Majesty enjoys.
 Queen Elizabeth has been one constant all the way through the times of social and cultural changes, a symbol of national identify and unity.
 During her reign, respect for politicians has plummeted, yet the Royal Family is popular as never before; recent polls suggest that approximately 80% of people believe Monarchy is a good thing for the country, with the Queen’s personal popularity sky-rocketing to all-time high.
 And that respect is certainly deserved; throughout her reign, Her Majesty never broke the promise she had given during in her 21st birthday speech: “I declare before you all that my whole life whether it be long or short shall be devoted to your service and the service of our great imperial family to which we all belong.”Filed under British Royals

-Tagged Elizabeth II, Elizabeth II's Diamond Jubilee, Prince Harry, The Duchess of Cambridge, The Duchess of Cornwall, The Duke of Cambridge, The Prince of Wales.
+Tagged Elizabeth II of the United Kingdom, Elizabeth II's Diamond Jubilee, Prince Harry of Wales, The Duchess of Cambridge, The Duchess of Cornwall, The Duke of Cambridge, The Prince of Wales.